AIML-IfI/yamlparser/README.md

         'children.son': 'Jake Doe'
     }

+You can `freeze` and `unfreeze` a `NameSpace` object.
+Frozen objects cannot be modified or extended in any way.

 Finally, you can format a given string with the contents of a `NameSpace`.
 Simply use fully-quoted embraced keys, and you will get the according values.
 This feature is particularly useful when you want to build file names according to configurations.